fangq/mmc/README.txt

 O.    What's New

+In MMC v2019.4 (1.4.8-2), the follow feature was added

+* Support -X/--saveref to save diffuse reflectance/transmittance on mesh surface
+* Speed up DMMC memory operations

+It also fixed the below critical bugs:

+* fix #35 - incorect mch file header in photon-sharing implementation
+* restore the capability to save mch files without needing --saveexit 1
+* for Win64, use a newer version of libgomp-1.dll to run mmclab without dependency errors

-In MMC v2019.3 (1.4.8), we added a list of major new additions, including
+Also, in MMC v2019.3 (1.4.8), we added a list of major new additions, including

 * Add 2 built-in complex domain examples - USC_19-5 brain atlas and mcxyz skin-vessel benchmark
 * Initial support of "photon sharing" - a fast approach to simultaneouly simulate multiple pattern src/det, as detailed in our Photoncs West 2019 talk by Ruoyang Yao/Shijie Yan [Yao&Yan2019]